 - Send a save-the-date reminder to your email contacts and your local homebrew clubs.
 Tell them what the plan is for the big event and invite them to bring their friends.

-- Promote your own AHA Learn to Homebrew Day recipe, with shopping list, so that brewers can plan ahead.
+- Promote your own AHA Learn to Homebrew Day recipe, with a shopping list, so that brewers can plan ahead.

 - Send a second message to your email contacts reminding them to participate.